citp/privacy-policy-historical/g/ge/get/gettingrichwithebooks.com.md

-> *The following text is extracted and transformed from the gettingrichwithebooks.com privacy policy that was archived on 2014-10-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141004053345id_/http%3A//www.gettingrichwithebooks.com/v3/members/contact-us/our-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gettingrichwithebooks.com privacy policy that was archived on 2016-05-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160530140832id_/http%3A//www.gettingrichwithebooks.com/privacy-policy) for the most accurate reproduction.*

-# Our Privacy Policy | Getting Rich With Ebooks v3
+# Our Privacy Policy

 Last Updated: August 4, 2011